 It is commonly believed that cats purr when content.
 However, cats also purr when they are severely injured, frightened, or giving birth.

-So if cats were purring solely out of happiness they would not purr when injured, especially as the generation of the purr requires energy, and an injured animal will generally not expend precious energy needed for healing on an activity not directly connected with their survival.
+If cats were purring solely out of happiness they would not purr when injured, especially as the generation of the purr requires energy, and an injured animal will generally not expend precious energy needed for healing on an activity not directly connected with their survival.

 Since the purr has lasted through hundreds of generations of cats, there must be a survival mechanism behind its continued existence.
 Suggesting that the purr evolved to function solely as a vocalization of self-contentment goes against the basic tenets of evolutionary psychology and natural selection.